IgniteUI/indigo-design-docfx/en/components/progress.md

 The Progress can be used in one of the following preset color combinations:

 - **default**
-- success utilizing the `success` theme color to show the progress
+- success: utilizing the `success` theme color to show the progress
-- warn utilizing the `warn` theme color to show the progress
+- warn: utilizing the `warn` theme color to show the progress
-- error utilizing the `error` theme color to show the progress
+- error: utilizing the `error` theme color to show the progress
-- info utilizing the `info` theme color to show the progress
+- info: utilizing the `info` theme color to show the progress

 ![](../images/progress_default.png)
 ![](../images/progress_success.png)